hafizaina/100-days-of-code/log.md

 imagePickerControllerDidCancel(_ picker: UIImagePickerController) &
 imagePickerController(_ picker: UIImagePickerController, didFinishPickingMediaWithInfo info: [String : Any]) function within the view controller that handles meal item creation.
 These methods are part of the UIImagePickerControllerDelegate class that were overridden by my view controller since it serves as a delegate to the image controller and thus extends that class.
 The first method deals with the scenario where a user cancels out of the image picker, and the second method deals with the scenario when a user picks an image via the image picker.
 I also learned about info.plist, which is a key-value property list where essential configuration information about the app is stored.
 I learned that starting with iOS 10+, the system must ask the user before accessing thier photo library.
 Therefore, you must provide a photo library usage description (by adding a new item line within the info.plist file).
 The description should explain why your app wants to access the photo library.

+### Day 4: April 21, 2017

+**Today's Progress**: Started implementation of a custom control.

+**Thoughts** Despite having the time, my motivation was a bit lacking today.
+It likely has to do with the fact that it was a Friday evening, and those tend to be my least productive time of the week.
+Today I learned about custom controls in iOS.
+A custom control is a specialized type of view (specifically, an instance of the UIControl class or one of its subclasses) that responds to user input.
+In the process of creating this custom control, I'm also learning how to generate view elements programatically in addition to doing it from the storyboard.
+I look forward to continuing on this progress tomorrow.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)